NeuralSci/Petrushin-cluster-analysis/README.md

 USAGE
 =====

-In order to use function you will need the python to be installed on your machine.
+In order to use function you will need Python to be installed on your machine.
 Import the packages:
 ```python
 import petrushin-cluster-analysis as pca